 Medical Food Generics Dispensed as Prescription Substitutes May Not Be Equivalent

-Consumers who were dispensed certain medical food generics, which may not be therapeutically equivalent to the prescription product, may have legal recourse.
-Fill out our free case evaluation form if your pharmacist dispensed:
+Consumers who were dispensed certain medical food generics, which may not be therapeutically equivalent to the prescription product, may have legal recourse if their pharmacist dispensed:

 - Folast, Neurpath-B or Duleek Met as a Metanx generic